jtaylor100/jtaylor100.github.io/markdown/high-anxiety.markdown

 until the anxiety goes away?
 What if it never goes away?

 Even if they don't say it, my friends know if I'm on edge.
-I'm noticeably slower since my mind is trying to work out everything all at once--all my movements feel rigid, forced and requiring a large amount of effort to carry out.
+I'm noticeably slower since my mind is trying to work out everything all at once—all my movements feel rigid, forced and requiring a large amount of effort to carry out.
 Sentences are hard to construct and code is even harder to fathom, harder still is keeping my eyes still and pointing in the same direction for more than